Understanding the Difference Between a Paradigm Shift and Representation Change and Why It Matters

 Representation change is the activity of you changing how you view and represent the world; it is an internal, self-driven, active process.
 It is how you newly look at a problem, how you have transformed your original thinking into a new perspective and understanding.
 Someone cannot change your representation for you – although they can help guide you.

 Representation change is the cornerstone of the creative process – to ability and need to change how we perceive and understand the world.
-The tools and techniques for creativity, whether it is something simple like brainstorming, or something more complex like TRIZ, are all methods to change your representation and with it enable to you discover and solve high-impact problems.
+The tools and techniques for creativity, whether it is something simple like brainstorming or something more complex like TRIZ, are all methods to change your representation and with it enable to you discover and solve high-impact problems.

-5 Tips to change your representation
+5 Tips to Change Your Representation

 - Improv Comedy.
-One exercise in imrpov comedy is to start a description of an event or item and then stop and let the next person continue the story or description.
+One exercise in improv comedy is to start a description of an event or item and then stop and let the next person continue the story or description.
 Each person can take it in any direction they want – and almost always, never in the direction the other person would have thought.
 Try describing something to a friend and then stop and let them continue their description of it.
 The discontinuity in each of your descriptions will spur a change in your thoughts.

 - Walk away.
-There has been several studies on the process of “leaving a project or idea sit.”
+There have been several studies on the process of “leaving a project or idea sit.”
 When you work hard on something, all of the details and contradictions are fresh and in the forefront of your mind.
 Walk away – literally.
 Doing another activity and letting time pass allows you to forget – forget your old way of thinking.
 Your experience in the “time off” may also inspire a new way to look at the problem when you return.

 - Find a novice.
 Ask a friend who is not an expert on your topic and give them some data or example of your topic without your analysis or description.
 Then ask them to describe the problem/topic in their own words.
 The will certainly not see it the same way as you do.

 - Analogy and metaphor.
 List 5 things that are “like” your topic and then describe them.
 Then try to use those descriptions on your topic.
-If you’re lucky, there will be a similarities you didn’t see before that gives you a fresh viewpoint.
+If you’re lucky, there will be similarities you didn’t see before that gives you a fresh viewpoint.